Harika-SVL/Networking-AWS/notes.md

                           11111
 ```
-* Each floor has 50 devices
+* Building with 8 floors => Each floor has 50 devices
 ```
 each floor ~= 50
 2^n ~= 50